athos/Drains/README.md

 Drains: A new abstraction for flexible and efficient sequence aggregation in Clojure(Script)

+A drain is a stateful object that holds a reducing fn and an accumulated value.
+Drains can be used as composable and reusable building blocks for construction of sequence aggregation.
+This library provides several easy ways to combining multiple drains and to produce a new drain from another one.

 ## Installation

 To use the library via [Clojure CLI tool](https://clojure.org/guides/deps_and_cli), add the following to your `deps.edn`: